learn-co-curriculum/dsc-introduction-to-time-series/README.md

 We can see 6 subplots, one for each year.
 Each plot is 12 months in length following the annual frequency.

-In some cases, it may also be a good a idea to plot these groups in an overlapping manner for a direct comparison.
+In some cases, it may also be a good idea to plot these groups in an overlapping manner for a direct comparison.
 Disabling subplots can help us achieve this.

 ```python